Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 \begin{lemma} Let $R\to S$ be a ring homomorphism, and let $M^a \in \bf{D}(R)^a$, $N^a\in \bf{D}(S)^a$.
 Then we have a functorial isomorphism

 In particular, the functors $

 $ are adjoint. \end{lemma} \begin{proof} The proof is similar to that of Lemma~\ref{o-hom-adj}. \end{proof}

-\subsection{Almost Finitely Generated and Almost Finitely Presented Modules}
+\subsection{Almost finitely generated and almost finitely presented modules}

-We discuss the notions of almost finitely generated and almost finitely presented modules in section.
-The discussion follows \cite{GR} closely.
-The main difference is that we avoid any use of ``uniform structures'' in our treatment, we think that it simplifies the exposition.
+In this section, we discuss the notions of almost finitely generated and almost finitely presented modules.
+Our discussion closely follows \cite{GR}.
+The main difference is that we avoid any use of ``uniform structures'' in our treatment; we think that it simplifies the exposition.
 We recall that we fixed some ``base'' ring $R$ with an ideal $\m$ such that $\m^2=\m$ and $\widetilde{\m}=\m\otimes_R \m$ is flat, and we always do almost mathematics with respect to this ideal.

 \begin{defn} An $R$-module $M$ is called {\it almost finitely generated}, if for any $\e \in \m$ there is an integer $n_{\e}$ and an $R$-homomorphism

 such that $\coker(f)$ is killed by $\e$. \end{defn}